keerthikrish10/AI-and-NLP--POWERED-TRAVEL-ITENARY-APP-using-GEMINI-API-and-MBART-Transformer/README.md

 Enter your travel details and interests, and generate a personalized itinerary!
 Deployment:

-Configure the Streamlit port and consider using cloud platforms for deployment to make the app publicly accessible.
+Configure the GRADIO or Streamlit port and consider using cloud platforms for deployment to make the app publicly accessible.

 This Tourist Planner app provides a convenient and informative way to kickstart your travel planning with AI-generated suggestions.
 Explore new destinations and create unforgettable memories with the help of this innovative tool!